On S-Finite Measures and Kernels: S-Finite Kernels Between Quasi-Borel Spaces

-It is at present not clear to the authors if and how a disintegration theorem can be established for qbses or if we can generalise the Radon-Nikod\'ym and Lebesgue decomposition theorems to s-finite kernels between qbses.
+It is at present not clear to the authors whether or how a disintegration theorem can be established for qbses, or whether the Radon-Nikod\'ym and Lebesgue decomposition theorems can be generalised to s-finite kernels between qbses.